 Community building and governance

-There are many on and off-chain governance solutions available for EVM compatible chains like Aragon, DAOStack, Colony, Compound Governance and others.
-One of the most popular, and fully integradable with Skale is Snapshot.
-3air may use Snapshot for it’s community engagement in platform governance and possibly connect it with Gnosis Safe for immediate on-chain execution.
+Many on and off-chain governance solutions are available for EVM-compatible chains like Aragon, DAOStack, Colony, Compound Governance, and others.
+Snapshot is one of the most popular and fully integrable with SKALE.
+3air may use Snapshot for its community engagement in platform governance and possibly connect with Gnosis Safe for immediate on-chain execution.

 Governance is a major part of the 3air platform and a major token use case.
 We believe it will help us build a great community, incentivize token holding and help a wider token adoption and decentralization.